Melanikus/AvP/README.md

 Note: It is likely that it'll throw S1023 error because you have a newer redistributable VS2010 than the ones it's trying to install, if you get that refer to https://docs.microsoft.com/pt-br/troubleshoot/windows/win32/s1023-error-when-you-install-directx-sdk (run both commands in the doc and try again)

+3 - OpenAL

+Barry and team implemented AvP's audio using OpenAL, you can get the precompiled Win32 binaries here: https://openal-soft.org/#download

-3 - AV Playback libraries
+4 - AV Playback libraries

 Note: Original AVP source had all in-game videos disabled as the code was proprietary from RAD which made the Bink and Smack formats to run intro and in-game videos back in the day.
 Thanks to Barry & Team this functionality was completely re-implemented with open-source libraries!
 To get those to work you'll need: